OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/_posts/2014-07-17-richard-pietros-open-government-tour.md

 **Charles Thirst** of the International Institute for Sustainable Development (IISD).
 The ISSD and the United Way built [myPeg.ca](http://mypeg.ca) a data-driven community health portal.

-**Dennis Lewycky** of the Social Planning Council of Winnipeg.
-Government data plays a key role in the community assessment and policy work done by the Social Planning Council.
+**Dennis Lewycky** of the Social Planning Council of Winnipeg is an advocate of more accessible government data for research on social equity issues.
+The SPCW led a coalition of organizations in buying more detailed neighbourhood-level cross-tabulation Census data from Statistics Canada.

 We're currently in talks with the following folks to secure more participants: